shopware5/shopware/UPGRADE-5.3.md

 ## 5.3.0

 * Added new column `do_not_split` to table `s_search_fields`.
 Activate to store the values of this field as given into the search index.
 If not active, the default behaviour is used
+* Added new service `shopware_storefront.price_calculator` which calculates the product price.
+Was formerly a private method in `shopware_storefront.price_calculation_service`

 ## 5.3.0 - RC2